Dr. Erica L. Stockbridge

 I am a member of AcademyHealth, the American Public Health Association (APHA) and the Texas Public Health Association.
 I received the Dean’s Award for Scholarly Excellence in Research in 2017.

 When working in the private sector I examined issues related to comorbid behavioral health and physical health conditions as well as quality of and access to care.
 My work in these areas is continuing now that I am in academia.
-I am currently conducting research identifying patient and system characteristics associated with adherence to certain National Committee for Quality Assurance HEDIS measures.
-Additionally, I am exploring the relationship between behavioral health issues and potentially preventable hospitalizations.
-Beginning in September 2017, I will be joining the Institute for Patient Safety at UNTHSC as part of a multidisciplinary team focused on identifying and addressing the risks associated with medical treatment in order to improve patient outcomes.
+I am currently conducting research identifying patient and system characteristics associated with adherence to certain National Committee for Quality Assurance HEDIS measures, including measures focused on care for persons with serious mental illness, pediatric dental care, and the care received by persons with diabetes.

 I am also co-investigator for the UNTHSC site of the CDC’s Tuberculosis Epidemiologic Studies Consortium (TBESC).
 In this role I am partnering with physicians, pharmacists and other public health researchers in mining administrative and nationally representative health survey data to quantify the latent tuberculosis infection (LTBI) care continuum, including identifying and measuring testing and treatment already occurring in the private sector healthcare system.
 In doing so, we are shedding light on the potential to advance domestic tuberculosis elimination by increasing well-targeted LTBI testing and treatment by private sector healthcare providers.